stalniy/casl/docs/_posts/2017-07-20-define-abilities.md

 }
 ```

 The current user object is passed into the `defineAbilitiesFor` function, so the permissions can be modified based on any user attributes.
 CASL makes no assumption about how roles are handled in your application.
-See [Authorization and Roles][roles-example] for an example.
+See [Roles and Abilities][roles-example] for an example.

 `AbilityBuilder.define` has a different signature which allows you to pass some ability options like `subjectName`.
 For example